dandisy/webcore/README.md

 then get it all on your favorite browser,

-optional if you want activated oauth
+OPTIONAL if you want to activated oauth

     npm run dev